puffscoin/ens/docs/userguide.rst

 ::

-    ethRegistrar.newBid(bid, {from: eth.accounts[0], value: web3.toWei(2, 'ether'), gas: 500000});
+    puffsRegistrar.newBid(bid, {from: puffs.accounts[0], value: web3.toWei(2, 'puffs'), gas: 500000});

-In the example above, we're sending 2 ether, even though our maximum bid is 1 ether; this is to disguise the true value of our bid.
-When we reveal our bid later, we will get the extra 1 ether back; the most we can pay for the name is 1 ether, as we specified when generating the bid.
+In the example above, we're sending 2 puffs, even though our maximum bid is 1 puffs; this is to disguise the true value of our bid.
+When we reveal our bid later, we will get the extra 1 puffs back; the most we can pay for the name is 1 puffs, as we specified when generating the bid.

 Now it's a matter of waiting until the reveal period before revealing your bid.
 Run the command to check the expiration date of the auction again, and make sure to come back in the final 48 hours of the auction:

 ::

-    new Date(ethRegistrar.entries(web3.sha3('name'))[2].toNumber() * 1000)
+    new Date(puffsRegistrar.entries(web3.sha3('name'))[2].toNumber() * 1000)

 Revealing your bid
 ------------------